pinot-contrib/pinot-docs/operators/operating-pinot/minion-merge-rollup-task.md

 The Minion merge rollup task lets you merge small segments into larger ones.
 This helps to improve query performance and disk storage by aggregating data at a courser granularity to reduce the data processed during query execution.

 This task is supported for the following use cases:
-- OFFLINE tables APPEND only
+- OFFLINE tables, APPEND only
-- REALTIME tables without upsert or dedup
+- REALTIME tables, without upsert or dedup

 ### Task overview